CruzHacks/cruzhacks-organizer-challenges/frontend-challenge.md

 ### Responsiveness

 People access our website on a variety of devices— phones, laptops, and desktops all have vastly different screen sizes, and we'd like to deliver seamless user experiences consistently.
-It can be a trip conceptualizing how a website metamorphoses from a phone screen to an ultrawide monitor; here's a [guide to help with that](https://www.freecodecamp.org/news/how-to-start-thinking-responsively/) (make sure your [HTML/CSS fundementals](https://www.theodinproject.com/courses/web-development-101/lessons/html-and-css-basics) are covered before you dive in!)
+It can be a trip conceptualizing how a website metamorphoses from a phone screen to an ultrawide monitor; here's a [guide to help with that in the context of CSS](https://www.freecodecamp.org/news/how-to-start-thinking-responsively/).

 ### Accessibility